 Stock market option trading is about contracting the rights but not the obligations, to either buy or sell shares of company stocks.
 By investing a small amount of money for these rights, you get to benefit or otherwise, from the price action of the number of shares that the option contract covers.
-In countries like the USA and Australia, one option contract allows you control over the future price action of 100 shares.
+In most countries, one option contract allows you control over the future price action of 100 shares.

 Buying, or going long options, is different.
 The most you can lose is the amount you put up.
 This is because you have the rights, rather than having given someone else the rights.